xrdocs/cloud-scale-networking/_tutorials/2017-08-02-understanding-ncs5500-resources-s01e01.md

 **Update**: In December 2017, Jericho+ systems are available in line cards (36x 100G with NG eTCAM) and in fixed formed 1RU (36x 100G with or without NG eTCAM, 24x 100G with a larger internal memory).
 They will be described in follow-up posts.
 {: .notice--info}

-**Note**: Inside a modular chassis, we can mix and match eTCAM and non-eTCAM line cards.
-A feature is available to decide where the prefixes should be programmed (differentiating IGP and BGP, and using specific ext-communities).
-{: .notice--info}

 We can categorize these systems and line cards in two families:

 ![Base vs Scale]({{site.baseurl}}/images/base-scale.jpg){: .align-center}